globalis-ms/globox/docs/guidelines.md

 # Front-end guidelines

-While these are our internal guidelines, it gives the context in which Globbox has been created.
+While these are our internal guidelines, it gives the context in which Globox has been created.

 ## General notes